buzzqw/TUS/OBSS/OBSSv2-eng.md

 Beware of the Followers of Orlaith, vanity, vengeance, and intransigence make them hateful and ill-disposed towards everyone.

+Orlaith demands order and justice in public, but can be dissolute in private life when no one is watching.
+His curiosity drives him to keep seeking new culprits, while vanity, courage, stubbornness, and loyalty to the law feed his vindictive judgment.

 - **Symbol**: A hand stretched out on a closed book
 - **Ability Score**: Strength
-- **Traits**: Vain, Uncompromising, Brave, Stubborn, Dissolute, Vindictive, Curious
+- **Traits**: Vain, Uncompromising, Courageous, Stubborn, Dissolute, Vindictive, Curious
 - **Manifestation**: the image of a scale, unbalanced.
 - **Sum of Traits in common at 5 points**: You summon 1 mastiff that obeys your commands.
 Duration 1 minute.
 Once per day.
 Cost 2 Actions.
 - **Sum of Traits in common at 10 points**: A pair of handcuffs manifests around the wrists of the creature (maximum large size) within 27 meters.
 Reflex Saving Throw DC 25 to cancel.
 Cost 2 Actions.
 Once per day.
 Strength/Escape Artist DC 20 to free oneself.